gvieralopez/gvieralopez/README.md

 ### Hi, I am Gustavo 🙋‍♂️

 - 🔭 Engineer experienced in Python
-- ❤️ In love with teaching and reseach
+- ❤️ In love with teaching and research
 - 🤖 Robotics enthusiast
 - 🌱 Currently doing a PhD in AI
 - 👯 I’m always available to collaborate